triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 Clearly, the latter 2 requests are semantically similar to the first one, which resulted in a cache hit scenario, which reduced the latency of our model from approx 1.1s to the average of 0.048s per request.

+## Current limitations

+* The current implementation of the Semantic Cache only considers the prompt itself for cache hits, without accounting for additional request parameters such as `max_tokens` and `temperature`.
+As a result, these parameters are not included in the cache hit evaluation, which may affect the accuracy of cached responses when different configurations are used.

 ## Interested in This Feature?